• Skip to primary navigation

 Ingredients

-Rice Noodles: I prefer to use rice noodles in this pasta dish but you can use spaghetti, penne, or even ramen noodles!
+Pasta: You can use spaghetti, penne, or even ramen noodles!
 Any type of pasta that you prefer is just fine.

 Peanut Butter: These vegan peanut noodles get the incredibly creaminess from the peanut butter.